Revenue

 Enterprise and vertical-specific solutions

-Runway's enterprise strategy centers on customized AI models for specific industries, as evidenced by partnerships with Getty Images and Lionsgate.
-These collaborations create proprietary fine-tuned models that address unique industry requirements.
+Runway's enterprise strategy centers on customized AI models for specific industries, as evidenced by partnerships with Getty Images, Lionsgate, and AMC Networks.
+These collaborations create proprietary fine-tuned models that address unique industry requirements across film production, marketing, and TV development workflows including campaign ideation, pre-visualization, and promotion.

 The company's RGM (Runway-Getty Images Model) allows enterprises to build custom video generation models using their proprietary datasets.
 This approach opens doors to the $240 billion advertising industry, the $180 billion film and TV production market, and the $10 billion architectural visualization sector.